DoPe-EyeSZ/FOOD-REC/README.md

 - allow user to pick places instead of using current location
 - have users select 20-30 restaurants to train model

+add this for resume when claude reads it later:

+What to Write:
+Technologies:

+Flask, PostgreSQL, scikit-learn, Docker, AWS (EC2, RDS), Flask-Limiter

+Project Description:

+• Implemented rate limiting (10 requests/hour) to prevent API abuse and control Google Places API costs
+• Designed user authentication with password hashing (bcrypt) and session management
+• Deployed to AWS with PostgreSQL RDS backend and EC2 hosting

+Interview Talking Point:

+"I chose Flask-Limiter over a Redis-backed solution because my current scale doesn't justify the infrastructure complexity.
+The in-memory approach works perfectly for my user base, and I could easily swap in Redis if traffic grows.
+It's about picking the right tool for the problem size."

+This shows:

+✅ You understand rate limiting
+✅ You make practical engineering decisions
+✅ You know when NOT to over-engineer
+✅ You understand scaling considerations

+above was just an addition

 claude's report:
 # Complete Project Documentation Dump - Restaurant ML Recommendation System